It’s a familiar dilemma to those of us who write about audio: What’s the abbreviation for microphone, “mike” or “mic”?

 Ben Zimmer, in an “On Language” column, ceded defeat (more or less) to the forces in the pro-audio and production industry that have long preferred the abbreviation “mic.”

 While he concedes that “mic” is acceptable as a noun (if we ignore the logical tendency to pronounce it “mick”), once the word becomes a verb, we’re plunged into a world of sloppy tense forms.

 For example, what should readers make of the rodent-esque terms “miced” or “micing”, which clearly dictate a soft “C” sound and a long “I”?

 The Associated Press, in a unilateral decision in 2010, sidestepped that problem by allowing the past tense form “miked”, and the continuous tense form “miking”.
 But then, of course, we’re left with a glaring inconsistency in spelling between the noun and verb.

 Public opinion (as gleaned from Google search results), at any rate, seems to be firmly in the “mic” camp.

 But the argument is far from over.
 Samuel Bayer (also cited in Zimmer’s column) makes a strong case for “mike” in this well-researched and entertaining blog post.

-But in my eyes, the approved AP spelling (and its verb-form compromise) seems the best solution to the conundrum- and gradually, you’ll see it reflected across the AudioLinks website.
+But in my eyes, the approved AP spelling (and its verb-form compromise) seems the best solution to the conundrum as you’ll see reflected across the AudioLinks website.